Biorrith/Software-Teknologi/README.md

 You can skip the account setup, and just download the software right away.
 For the installation, follow the default setup.
 However, for the password you must enter ```Software_alphamail```, as this is what the server connects with.

 In mysql, chose "Create a new schema" and create one called alphamail with default settings.

-Now right click the schema and make a new table, called users.

 Make a new query, by clicking the button seen below: